Pancreaticoduodenectomy (Whipple Procedure)

 Equipment

-Standard equipment used for an open pancreaticoduodenectomy includes the following:
+Standard equipment used for an open pancreaticoduodenectomy includes, but is not limited to:

-• Instruments for diagnostic laparoscopy and biopsy to be performed before the open procedure
+• Instruments for diagnostic laparoscopy and biopsy to be performed before the laparotomy

 • A self-retaining retractor